-Revise the Zoning Ordinance to address approval of group homes pursuant to state law including, but not limited to, defining "group home" consistent with state law, Health and Safety Code 1267.8 requiring to specifying siting and permit requirements for small group homes consistent with Health and Safety Code 1267.8, including intermediate care facilities for the developmentally disabled, serving six or fewer persons in any residential zone.
+Revise the Zoning Ordinance to address approval of group homes pursuant to state law including, but not limited to, defining "group home" consistent with state law, specifying siting and permit requirements for small group homes consistent with Health and Safety Code 1267.8, including intermediate care facilities for the developmentally disabled, serving six or fewer persons in any residential zone.
 Clearly stated requirements for approval of group homes will be provided in order to give greater certainty to an applicant and remove an impediment to fair housing choice for elderly, disabled or persons with special needs.